 Radiologic Technologists will be some of the first responders to victims in the emergency room, and the work they do provides lifesaving information to the doctors.
 Getting the right image is both an art and a science to the Radiographer.
 To get the images, Radiologic Technologists will strive to put the patient at ease.
 Thus, the resulting patient rapport coupled with their technical competence creates an instant relationship.
 The Radiologic Technologist’s work day and patient case load are very diverse and they take great satisfaction in their ability to keep pace and adapt.
 Radiologic Technologists are life-long learners.
 US News and World Report lists Radiologic Technologist as 32nd among the 100 best jobs.

-According to the U.S. Bureau of Labor Statistics, employment of radiologic and MRI technologists is projected to grow nine percent from 2014 to 2024, faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics, employment of radiologic and MRI technologists is projected to grow 12 percent from 2016 to 2026, faster than the average for all occupations.
 As the population grows older, there will be an increase in medical conditions that require imaging as a tool for making diagnoses.

 Concorde Career College can help you realize your career aspirations through an Associate’s degree in the exciting, growing field of diagnostic health care.
 You play a vital role in supporting the health care needs and challenges of your community through a career in diagnostic radiology that supports and short- and long-term health needs and goals of patients.
 As a radiologic technologist, your daily tasks vary depending on the kind of environment in which you work.
 Concorde can prepare you comprehensively for successful entry into the field of radiology through comprehensive technical training.